denisse-orellana/ecommerce_system/README.md

 end
 ```

-And because stock:integer is already included in the model Variant it is remove from the model Product:
+And because stock:integer is now included in the model Variant it is remove from the model Product:

 ```
 rails g migration removeStockFromProduct stock:integer